Ichaelus/Github-Classifier/Documentation/Documentation.md

 ## Conclusion
 ### Hard Problem
-Text Classification isn´t easy and the different classes are extremely hard to distinguish.
+Text Classification isn't easy and the different classes are extremely hard to distinguish.
-So hard in fact, that even us as humans had problems agreeing on the class labels after classifying hundreds and thousands of repos before.
-So, if we humans disagree on every second sample, we probably can´t expect our classifiers to perform a lot better that that, especially considering the extreme amount of information per repo.
+In fact so hard that even as humans we had problems agreeing on the class labels after classifying hundreds and thousands of repositories before.
+So, if we humans disagree on every second sample, we probably can´t expect our classifiers to perform a lot better than that, especially considering the extreme amount of information per repo.
 ### Features
-Talk about information per repo we used and didn´t use here. **Nein, das haben wir doch oben schon genau gemacht?**
-Word counts aren´t that good and we tried our luck with LSTMS.
-We had our reasons for not using the commits.
-File contents are utopic and impossible to use in this situation.
-So we used/tried using everything or had a good reason for not using it.
+During our work on this project we had to make serveral sacrifices.
+When we discussed which features were important to us as humans while classifying we weren't limited by API-Calls or processing power.
+But these limitations turned out to be a crucial part of our work.
+When training on over 2000 repositories it's infeasible to measure edit distances for every filename-combination just as it is utopic to compare the content of every file in a repository.
+So it's been an exciting process finding little tricks and optimizations to get the most out of this situation.
+Even though we had to omit the use of some features (Word2Vec-embeddings, file-content, ...) and weren't able to try all possible feature-combinations due to limited time we're pretty happy and confident about our results and feel like this experience will enable us to approach similar problems way more efficiently in the future.
 ### Our classifiers clearly reached a ceiling
-No classifier performed much better than 60% precision M, no matter how much parameter tuning, but we reached a value near that with several different classifiers, so that probably was some sort of limit how much can be achieved with our features and amount/cleanness of our train data.
-With an Ensemble classifier, just like in competitions like Kaggle, we somewhat managed to gain a few extra percent points.
+No classifier performed much better than 60% precision M, no matter how long we tried to tweak its parameters.
+But we reached a value around these 60% with almost every other classifiers, so it appears that what we experienced was some kind of limit how much can possibly be achieved with our features and amount/cleanness of our train data.
+With an Ensemble classifier, just like in competitions like Kaggle, we somewhat managed to gain a few crucial extra percent points.
 ### Interpretation of our results
-60% x sounds like a pretty good number when we humans disagreed on what felt like every second sample.
+71% precision (M) sounds like a pretty good number when we humans disagreed on what felt like every second sample.
 While working on the given challenge, we learned a lot about machine learning, although unfortunately we couldn´t utilize every method we learnt about during the work on the project.
 However, we developed a framework that we will very likely use again the next time we get to work on a machine learning project.
-After building our application, the testing and comparison of different methods and parameters was incredible comfortable.
+After building our application, the testing and comparison of different methods and parameters was incredibly comfortable.